talal/ilm/lib.typ

   // Author(s) of your work.
 Can be a string or an array of strings.
   // If an array is provided, authors will be displayed on separate lines on the cover page.
   authors: none,
+  // Cover page customization.
+  // Set to "use-ilm-default" to use Ilm's default cover page,
+  // set to `none` to skip the cover page entirely,
+  // or provide custom content to create your own cover page.
+  cover-page: "use-ilm-default",
   // The paper size to use.
   paper-size: "a4",
   // Date that will be displayed on cover page.